 Alum has been used for a very long time in reservoirs to clarify water.
 That is, it helps suspended particles settle to the bottom so they can be removed.
 It has also been used as a remedy for canker sores and in a styptic pencil to stop bleeding after shaving.
 That said, there is no doubt that alum contains aluminum, often hydrated potassium aluminum sulfate (potassium alum).
 Anyone who thinks that using a natural crystal deodorant eliminates aluminum is kidding herself.

 Is the aluminum in natural crystal deodorants dangerous?
 That is a question that remains unanswered.
 How much aluminum is absorbed from delicate underarm tissue?
 No one has a good answer.
-That in itself is astonishing since tens of millions of people use products with aluminum every day.
-They will do this for decades.
+That in itself is astonishing, since tens of millions of people use products with aluminum every day.
+They do this for decades.
 If aluminum is absorbed, does it pose any health risk?